 - Alea Athena Temple (Ancient Tegea), Tripoli

-Early this morning, we depart Nauplion for Mistra via Lerna where you will see the very early pre-Greek ‘House of the Tiles’.
+Early this morning we depart Nauplion for Mistras via Lerna, where we see the very early pre-Greek ‘House of the Tiles’.
 We also make a brief stop in Tripoli to visit the site of Ancient Tegea, an important religious centre.
 Here we may view the remains of a very interesting 4th century BC temple, built by Skopas and described with admiration by Pausanias.

 Pylos - 1 night